puppetlabs/relay-docs/docs/reference/relay-workflows.md

       image: projectnebula/dockerhub-push-trigger
 ```

 This example runs the `dockerhub-push-trigger` container in response to receiving a webhook.
-The hook itself is configured in the Connections section of the app.
+Once you add a webhook trigger to a workflow, the Relay app will prompt you to complete the webhook configuration in the sidebar.
+For information on building your own webhook containers, see the [Integrating with Relay](../integrating-with-relay.md) documentation.

 #### push